-Route 96 Project
+Route 96 Upgrade

-Route 96 is one of Melbourne’s busiest tram routes operating along a 14-kilometre corridor from Blyth Street in East Brunswick in the north, through the CBD to Acland Street, St Kilda, in the south.
+Route 96 is one of Melbourne’s busiest tram routes, operating along a 14-kilometre corridor from Blyth Street in East Brunswick in the north, through the CBD to Acland Street, St Kilda, in the south.

 - relocating or removing some tram stops to make sure stops are spaced more evenly, improving access and tram journey times;